raspberrypi-aa/raspberrypi-aa.github.io/session3/firmata.md

 Next, your Raspberry Pi must be setup with the python firmata libraries.
 Run the following commands:

 {% highlight bash %}
-  sudo easy_install pip
-  sudo apt-get install python-serial sudo pip install pyfirmata
+  sudo apt-get install python-pip python-serial sudo pip install pyfirmata
 {% endhighlight %}
 Use a USB cable to connect the Arduino with the Raspberry Pi (remember to use the big USB Standard A connector and not the smaller Micro B power connector).
 You can now find the USB name of the Arduino by running 'ls -lrt /dev/tty*'.
 On my Raspberry Pi, it was listed as /dev/ttyUSB0.
 Remember this value for later.